 - The leadership team agrees to use Value Stream Mapping as part of their strategy deployment.
 This includes obtaining the required budget approvals for the anticipated resources.

 - The leadership team agrees to Support, Teach, and Support the VSM team during analysis and execution of identified Future State.
 They also agree to continuously improve to the Ideal State.

-- The determined VSM team understands the Current State will be established with real process data (cycle time, lead time, WIP volumes, identified bottleneck(s), losses).
+- The determined VSM team understands the Current State will be established with validated process data (cycle time, arrival times, lead time, WIP volumes, identified bottleneck(s), losses).

 - Organization leader must open the VSM session with a strong message as to why this value stream must improve.
 What are the consequences if the value stream results stay the same?
 How does it align with the current strategy?
 What will the expected results provide for employees and customers?
 What will be the key metric of success?

 - Assigned VSM solutions must be identified into the following categories:

 – Just do it